MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/use-your-data.md

 1. After your application is deployed in your preferred environment, it will send prompts to Azure OpenAI, which will perform several steps before returning a response:
     1. **Intent generation**: The service will determine the intent of the user's prompt to determine a proper response.

     1. **Retrieval**: The service retrieves relevant chunks of available data from the connected data source by querying it.
 For example by using a semantic or vector search.

-    1. **Parameter inclusion**: [Parameters](#runtime-parameters) such as strictness and number of documents to retreive are utilized to
+[Parameters](#runtime-parameters) such as strictness and number of documents to retreive are utilized to influence the retrieval.

     1. **Filtration and reranking**: Search results from the retrieval step are improved by ranking and filtering data to refine relevance.